by Kelly Wilson

 - Columbia Business School

-There are other elite MBA programs, of course, but the M7 schools have an ongoing, shared history – their deans connected with each other years ago and formed a group that meets regularly and shares information.
-Over time, these meetings have grown to include others within their admissions offices, creating a consistent flow of information across multiple levels.
+There are other elite MBA programs, of course, but the M7 schools have an ongoing, shared history; their deans connected with each other years ago and formed a group that meets regularly and shares information.
+Over time, these meetings have grown to include other individuals within their admissions offices, creating a consistent flow of information across multiple levels.
 The meetings address a range of issues, including best practices for components of the admissions process and responses to current events that directly affect MBA admissions.

 Here are some other characteristics that make the M7 schools stand out: